JJNod88/PP1_html_css/README.md

 ### 3. Sign Up Page (third)
 * Same consistent header and footer
 * Form Section -
-    * Kept simple and to the point, there is only once section for the Sign Up page.
+    * Kept simple and to the point, there is only one section for the Sign Up page, and is clearly displayed as 'Sign Up'.
         * It has a formal background image of a person in a suit writing down on paper on a desk.
 This image was chosen, as it reflects a football manager or player signing a football contract.
 So is relateable.
         * It is set at the same opacity as the landing page background image.
 This keeps theme consistency but also allows the form to be more visible.
         * The form method will be 'GET' and it will ask for **First Name**, **Last Name**, **Email Address** and**Location** with a radio buttons of **Manchester** and **Other**.